 A. Regulation Purpose

-- To avoid conflicts of interest and to guarantee that all full-time employees shall devote primary responsibility to their duties and obligations at the College.
+2. To avoid conflicts of interest and to guarantee that all full-time employees shall devote primary responsibility to their duties and obligations at the Coll

 B. Code of Ethics

-- No employee shall have any interest, financial or otherwise, direct or indirect, or engage in any business or transaction or professional activity, undertake any employment, whether compensated or not, which is in substantial conflict with the proper discharge of the employee’s duties or might reasonably be expected to impair the objectivity and independence of judgment in the exercise of duties to the College.
+1. No employee will have any interest, financial or otherwise, direct or indirect, or engage in any business or transaction or professional activity, undertake any employment, whether compensated or not, which is in substantial conflict with the proper discharge of the employee’s duties or might reasonably be expected to impair the objectivity and independence of judgment in the exercise of duties to the College.

-- No employee shall use, or allow to be used, the resources of the College (i.e., computers, programs, telecommunications equipment, offices or office equipment and supplies) to secure financial gain for himself or herself or any other person or party.
-No employee shall conduct business or other interests at the College that is not directly related to the Mission of the College.
+3. No employee will use, or allow to be used, the resources of the College (i.e., computers, programs, telecommunications equipment, offices or office equipment and supplies) to secure financial gain for himself or herself or any other person or party.
+No employee will conduct business or other interests at the College that is not directly related to the Mission of the College.

-- No employee shall act in his or her official capacity in any College matter where the employee or an immediate family* member of the employee has a direct or indirect interest that might reasonably be expected to impair the employee’s objectivity or independence of judgment.
+4. No employee will act in his or her official capacity in any College matter where the employee or an immediate family* member of the employee has a direct or indirect interest that might reasonably be expected to impair the employee’s objectivity or independence of judgment.

-- No employee shall directly supervise, or supervise at a second level, a member of his or her own family*.
+5. No employee will directly supervise, or supervise at a second level, a member of his or her own family*.
 It is the intent of the College to avoid instances that could be influenced by the family relationship in hiring, performance evaluation, promotion, reclassification, discipline, grievance, or dismissal processes.
+Likewise, no faculty member/instructional staff in any capacity will teach a member of his or her own family* unless such prohibition would deny the student access to a College program of study.
+In that case only, the Provost/Vice President, Academic Affairs has the discretion to make an exception and will determine parameters to be observed to ensure fair and impartial assessment and grading.
+All employees are strictly prohibited from influencing any employment and/or academic action of family members enrolled as students or employed by the College.

-- No employee shall act as an agent or representative of the College in any capacity or enter into contracts on behalf of the College without the knowledge, approval and authorization of the College.
+7. No employee will act as an agent or representative of the College in any capacity or enter into contracts on behalf of the College without the knowledge, approval and authorization of the College.

-- No employee shall knowingly act in any way that might reasonably be expected to create, among the public having knowledge of their acts, an impression or suspicion that they may be engaged in conduct violating their trust as public officers or employees.
+8. No employee will knowingly act in any way that might reasonably be expected to create, among the public having knowledge of their acts, an impression or suspicion that they may be engaged in conduct violating their trust as public officers or employees.

-- No employee shall engage in an amorous, physical, and/or romantic relationship with any student for whom the employee has a professional responsibility as teacher, advisor, evaluator, or supervisor or may otherwise be in a position to exercise influence over the student unless that officer or employee is presently married and/or in a civil-union/domestic partner relationship with the student.
-Any employee engaged in an amorous, physical, and/or romantic relationship with a co-worker (outside prohibited supervisory relationships as noted in #5 above) or an independent contractor shall immediately report such relationship to the Associate Vice President, HR & Organizational Safety and the employee’s immediate supervisor, providing independent written confirmation that the relationship is consensual.
+9. No employee will engage in an amorous, physical, and/or romantic relationship with any student for whom the employee has a professional responsibility as teacher, advisor, evaluator, or supervisor or may otherwise be in a position to exercise influence over the student unless that officer or employee is presently married and/or in a civil-union/domestic partner relationship with the student.
+Any employee engaged in an amorous, physical, and/or romantic relationship with a co-worker (outside prohibited supervisory relationships as noted in #5 above) or an independent contractor will immediately report such relationship to the Associate Vice President of Human Resources and the employee’s immediate supervisor, providing independent written confirmation that the relationship is consensual.

-- No employee required to do so shall refuse to complete the Financial Disclosure form required by law.
+10. No employee required to do so will refuse to complete the Financial Disclosure form required by law.

-- Employees shall not violate any federal, state or local law and are required to adhere to College policies, regulations and procedures.
+12. Employees will not violate any federal, state or local law and are required to adhere to College policies, regulations and procedures.
 Accordingly, every employee is required to know, understand and comply with legal and College requirements, which includes, but is not limited to, timely completion of the College’s Annual Compliance Training.

 V. Responsibility for Implementation